TheLX5/OBJ-Viewer/README.md

 * If both Duration and Frame are 0 in a sequence the sequence ends.
 * There's space to put more frames on a sequence, but SCad treats that data as X/Y displacements, even if these are never read by the tool upon loading a .OBJ file.

+#### Tool versions and revisions
+The software NAK1989 S-CG-CAD had some different versions and revisions according to the files in Hino's folder, and some of them modified the OBJ format a little bit.
+The version 1.10 below revision 920000 and version 1.23 had the same format.
+Version 1.10 above revision 920000 swapped Byte 5 and Byte 6 from the standard entry format, making it the same to SCad's format.
+Version 1.23 added support for OBX files.

+*I need confirmation on the revision number for version 1.10 about the format change and OBX support starting from version 1.23

 #### SCad conversion details
 SCad almost accepts the default OBJ files, but they need a few changes before being displayed correctly, which is why I included a way to convert them to be SCad compatible.
 * Bytes 5 and 6 should be swapped for each entry.
 * Tile priority is reversed.
 It's determined from bottom to top, instead of from top to bottom.

+## Changelog
+#### Version 3.0
+* Added windows to preview contents from CGX and COL files
+* Added a file explorer for OBJ, OBX, CGX and COL files
+* Fixed OBX files being treated as OBJ files by the decoder
+* Added more print statements to properly inform the user about what's happening behind the scenes

+#### Version 2.0
+* New UI
+* Support for sequence playback
+* Optimized the program to use images instead of tkinter's rectangles to draw on the preview area.
+* Added controls to offset CGRAM
+* Added a way to export frames as .png images
+* Added a way to change the background color

+#### Version 1.1
+* Added proper OBX support
+* Added a way to change the Object Sizes
+* Added a way to offset the camera
+* Added a way to change zoom levels
+* Justified to the left the current loaded files
+* Made the code smaller, but not faster

+#### Version 1.0
+* Initial release